radiantlogic-v8/documentation-new/documentation/ldif-utility-guide/05-importing-changes-from-an-ldif-file.md

 description: LDIF Utility Guide
 ---

-# Chapter 5: Importing Changes from an LDIF File
+# Importing Changes from an LDIF File

 Entries can be added, modified, and deleted based on changes described in an LDIF formatted file using the ldif-utils utility located at <RLI_HOME>/bin/advanced.
 The command syntax to import an LDIF file is shown below.

 `ldif-utils ImportLdifChanges -f <ldif_file_path> -d <datasource_name>  [-g true/false (continueOnError;default=true)]`